MicroStrategy/rest-api-docs/docs/common-workflows/manage-base-formula-objects/create-a-base-formulas-definition-within-a-changeset.md

 ---
-title: Workflow Sample - Create a Base Formula's Definition within a Changeset
+title: Workflow sample - Create a base formula's definition within a changeset
-sidebar_label: Create a Base Formula's Definition within a Changeset
+sidebar_label: Create a base formula's definition within a changeset
 description: This workflow sample demonstrates how to create an attribute object through the Modeling service.
 ---